Mentoring and Support

 - Meet with mentor based on your agreed meeting time/s to share progress/challenges

-- Report accomplishments through our WRC Mentoring Success Narratives by contacting our office at 879-4489 or firstname.lastname@example.org
+- Report accomplishments through our WRC Mentoring Digital Narratives by contacting our office at 879-4489 or firstname.lastname@example.org

-What are some campus mentoring opportunities available to you?
+What are some mentoring opportunities available to you?

-Some campus resources to consider to help you get connected:
+Consider some possible resources to help you get connected:

 Writing and Tutoring Centers

 Athletic Support (contact Cindy Lacayo, Athletic Support Specialist at email@example.com or Dr. Nate Staheli, FAR at firstname.lastname@example.org)